rfracer/crm-photo-mern/README.md

 - Dashboard with summary statistics, coming soon activities and earnings chart
 - Clients page - add, remove, edit clients, open modal with more specific data
 - Tasks page - add, remove tasks
-- Settings - allows you to change your password
+- Settings - allows you to change your password and application language

 ## Technologies and tools